-To verify that this is the correct Bitlocker recovery key, compare the start of the above identifier with the identifier value displayed on your Bitlocker encrypted volume.
+To verify if this is the correct Bitlocker recovery key, please compare the start of the above identifier with the identifier (Bitlocker recovery key ID) value displayed on your Bitlocker encrypted drive.

 How to get the lost Bitlocker recovery key depends on how your PC is set up, there are different ways to get your recovery key:

-1. If you are a domain user, contact your administrator to get your recovery key.
+If you are a domain user, contact your administrator to get your recovery key.
 Bitlocker Recovery Password Viewer can locate and view BitLocker recovery keys that are stored in AD DS.